-The RICADV and our member agencies remain determined to support victims and survivors throughout this period of social distancing and isolation.
+The RICADV and our member agencies remain determined to support victims and survivors as our community emerges from the COVID-19 pandemic.
 We have gathered updates from each of our member agencies to inform you about services available throughout the state.
 These statuses are being updated regularly, and we encourage you to check social media and member agencies' websites for any changes.
-As always, the Rhode Island Victims of Crime Helpline (1-800-494-8100) is available 24/7.
+As always, the confidential Rhode Island Victims of Crime Helpline (1-800-494-8100) is available 24/7.
 A 24-hour chat line is also available through the RICADV and Blackstone Valley Advocacy Center websites.To chat with an advocate, click the box that says "WE'RE HERE TO HELP" to the right of your screen.

 Serving: Central Falls, Cumberland, Lincoln, Pawtucket, Providence, Woonsocket and the northern R.I. community.

-- Our community services are back to operating fully and in-person, following all COVID safety precaution recommendations.
+- Our community services are operating fully and in-person, following all COVID safety precaution recommendations.

-- Our residential services are operating fully and following DOH recommended COVID-19 safe practices.
+- Our residential services are operating fully and following DOH-recommended COVID-19 safety practices.

 - Our court advocacy program provides assistance to victims of domestic violence with district court cases and restraining orders.
 Our advocates are working in-person and are available at the Garrahy Judicial Complex to provide support and empower survivors of domestic violence.
 Dividers have been set up for the safety of survivors and staff.

-- Staff are available by email and phone.
+- Staff members are available by email and phone.

-- McGrath Judicial Complex (Washington County courthouse) has reopened as of September 9.
-DVRCSC court advocate staff are available by appointment for restraining orders.
-Please call Jamie or Kirsten at 401-782-3995 for an appointment.
+- We are available at the courthouse for calls and appointments.
+DVRCSC court advocate staff members are available by appointment for restraining orders.
+Please call 401-782-3995 for an appointment.

 Visit our website for additional information on all of our services: www.dvrcsc.org

-- The Community Center is now open.
-COVID-19 precaution guidelines are strictly followed.
+- The Community Center is open, with COVID-19 precaution guidelines being strictly followed.
 Masks must be worn inside the building at all times.

-- We have expanded our services to include assistance with basic needs.
+- Our services include assistance with basic needs.
 Please call our hotline at 401-738-1700 for more information.

-- We now provide free clinical counseling for children who witness.
+- We now provide free clinical counseling for children who witness domestic violence.

 - Our court office is operating in Noel Judicial Complex (Kent County courthouse) for those who need help with emergency domestic matters, including filing for a temporary restraining order.
 We recommend calling beforehand to ensure you're going to the right location, as jurisdictions vary by city throughout the state.
 Please call our court office to speak to a court advocate Monday through Friday at 401-822-6680.